sanjayaben/disaster_response_tracker/README.md

 # Disaster Response Pipeline Project
 ### Installation
 The code should run with no issues using Python versions 3.X.
-The main libraries used include padas,sklearn and nltk
+The main libraries used include pandas,sklearn and nltk

 ### Project Motivation
 The objective of the project is to illustrate how a machine learning pipeline could be used for natural language processing.
 It fundamentally includes following steps.
 1. Read labelled text from csv files and process them to create a denormalised data structure.
 2. Train a classification model using the GridSearchCV and export the model
 3. Build a web application to utilize the model and visualize the data.
+The categories and the messages are available in two csv files which then needs to be read and merged in to a single data frame.
+The category string is further split into individual columns and reduced to 0 and 1 numerical values where 1 represents a correct labelling of the category.
+The dataframe is then saved to a SQLLite database for further analysis.
+The feature list is constructed from the messages. nltk wordtokenizer is used to tokenize the words and CountVectorizer and TfidfTransformer is used extract a numerical representation of the feature set.
+RandomForestClassifier is used for the classification and executed with the GridSearchCV create a pipeline.
+The performance of the model is analysed using the classification_report untility.
 ### File Descriptions
 1. 'data' directory contains the python script 'process_data.py' related to the ETL process.
 The csv files 'disaster_categories.csv' and 'disaster_messages.csv' would be the data inputs to the ETL process.
 The process data is written to the SQLLite db DisasterResponse.db
 2. 'models' directory contains the 'train_classifer.py' which would train the model.
 The resultant model would be written to the file 'classifier.pkl'